seadowg/matilda-stream/README.md

     integers[999999] # => 999998

 Each value will be lazily calculated by materializing the Streams values until the requested value.
-Streams are stateless the Stream will calculate for every access.
+Streams are stateless so a Stream will recalculate for every access.

 You can also create finite Streams from infinite ones: